APavlides/mentor360/README.md

 ## Notes

 - The API processes `.txt` files only.
-- For accurate entity extraction, ensure the text is well-structured.
 - Summarization is optional and can be requested by setting `summarize=true`.

 ## Evaluation